-Cuddly Cat is the final member of our Sweet Softies trio of stuffed toys, in which nubby chenille combines with the smooth, retro-inspired cotton of Heather Bailey’s Nicey Jane for a sweet and soft vintage look.
-This friendly kitty has button eyes, and his little head and feet are sewn on by hand, so he’s not the right choice for babies or young toddlers who are still rough on their toys.
+We used button eyes, and Cuddly Cat’s little head and feet are sewn on by hand, so he’s not the right choice for babies or young toddlers who are still rough on their toys.
 However, he’d make a great pal for older kids, and anyone else hanging on to at least a shred of childlike wonder.

-Like his brothers, Eggy Pop and Funny Bunny, Cuddly Cat is one-of-a-kind, so the list below gives the exact elements you need to clone him.
+Like his brothers, Eggy Pop and Funny Bunny, Cuddly Cat is one-of-a-kind, so the list below simply includes our choices.
 If you’d like to use your own collection of fabric scraps, go for it.
-Just one warning from Cuddly, ‘Please don’t mix paisleys and plaids; it makes me a tad bit queasy.’
+Just one request from Cuddly Cat, “Please don’t mix paisleys and plaids; it makes me a tad bit queasy.’

 Sewing Tools You Need

 - ⅓ yard of 44″+ wide cotton chenille or similar in a solid color

 - ⅓ yard of 44″+ wide quilting weight patterned cotton

 - All purpose thread to match fabrics